beginning of content

 What is ulcerative colitis?

-Ulcerative colitis (UC) is an inflammatory bowel disease.
-It’s sometimes referred to simply as 'colitis'.
+Ulcerative colitis (UC) is an inflammatory bowel disease and a type of colitis, however it’s sometimes referred to simply as 'colitis'.

-Ulcerative colitis causes inflammation in your large bowel and rectum.
-This can lead to symptoms such as abdominal pain and diarrhoea.
+UC causes inflammation in your large bowel and rectum.
+This can lead to symptoms such as abdominal pain and diarrhoea, which may contain blood.

-Inflammatory bowel disease can develop at any age, but usually first appears in people aged 15 to 30 years.
+Inflammatory bowel disease can develop at any age, but usually first appears in people aged in their 20s and 30s.

 What are the symptoms of ulcerative colitis?

-Symptoms tend to vary between individuals.
-Symptoms also come and go over time, as the inflammation flares up then eases again.
+Symptoms tend to vary between people.
+Symptoms also come and go over time, as the inflammation flares up then eases again (known as ‘remission’).

 What causes ulcerative colitis?

-The exact cause of ulcerative colitis isn’t known.
-But it’s known that genetics, infections and other environmental factors are important.
+The exact cause of UC isn’t known, but it is known that genetics, infections and other environmental factors are important.
+Research is ongoing into the potential causes and risk factors for UC.

 Crohn's disease is also an inflammatory bowel disease (IBD).
-These 2 diseases affect the digestive tract differently.
+These 2 diseases affect the digestive tract differently, although their symptoms can overlap.

 When should I see my doctor?

-See your doctor if you have any symptoms of ulcerative colitis.
+See your doctor if you have symptoms of UC.
 Your doctor may refer you to a gastroenterologist (specialist doctor) for diagnosis and treatment.

 How is ulcerative colitis diagnosed?

-Your doctor or specialist may recommend some or all of the following tests to help diagnose ulcerative colitis.
+Your doctor or specialist may recommend some of the following tests to help diagnose UC.

 How is ulcerative colitis treated?